MAPSuio/UPC-H14/rabout/problem.md

 ## Output
-One line of space separated integers denoting the positions (counting from 0) in the string of the surviving drivers.
+One line of space separated integers denoting the positions (counting from 0) of the surviving drivers in their initial positions.
 The answer should be in ascending order.
 If no drivers survive, output a line with the string `Too bad` instead.

 ## Constraints